 A score is assigned to each one, between 1 and 5 or between 1 and 10, depending on the organization and the person, making sure to explain to the teams whether “1” designates the highest or the lowest priority.
 It is a simple convention so it is essential that it be shared by everyone.

 The actions are then sorted according to their rating to see which ones should be processed first.

 Note: it is of course possible to set a high limit and thus give priorities of 100 or 1000, but at this point it quickly becomes impossible to find one’s way around because it will quickly become a permanent overbid.

 Those who have paid a minimum of attention in history classes at school will easily associate the name of Dwight D. Eisenhower with one of the most incredible organizations in the history of mankind: the Normandy landings in June 1944.

 Manage your time and priorities well is essential when you are in charge of a team, an army or even a country.
 So when a personality of this magnitude gives us advice on organizational efficiency, we can trust him!

-In order to determine the priority of an action, it invites us to question ourselves on 2 characteristics of this action: the degree of importance and the degree of urgency, in the achievement of the global objective.
+In order to determine the priority of an action, he invites us to question 2 characteristics of this action: the degree of importance and the degree of urgency, in the achievement of the global objective.

 Download an Eisenhower matrix here